Ho Chi Minh Trail Motorbike Tour 11 days / 10 nights

 The legendary Ho Chi Minh Trail was the supply line used by North Vietnam to link North and South Vietnam during the American War.
 Soldiers, ammunition, weapons and supplies were carried by hand, on bicycle and truck for hundreds of kilometres through the otherwise impenetrable jungle that covered Vietnam’s mountainous border with Laos.
 A testimony to the ingenuity, fortitude and commitment of the North Vietnamese, the Trail slipped from use at the end of the war and was taken back by the jungle.
 However, recent road works that follow original sections of the Trail have changed this.

-This ride takes in the former imperial capital of Hue, the ancient trading town of Hoi An, Khe Sanh battlefield, the infamous A Shaw valley, Non Nuoc beach, Vietnamese war museums and the DMZ.
+This ride takes in the former imperial capital of Hue, the ancient trading town of Hoi An, Khe Sanh battlefield, the infamous A Shaw Valley, Non Nuoc beach, Vietnamese war museums and the DMZ.
 We also take time to stay overnight in a traditional Thai hill tribe village and visit the former Imperial Tombs of Hue.
 Then we extend to Hoi An and finally end in Nha Trang white sand beaches.
 Take this one off chance to be among the first to traverse the Ho Chi Minh Trail!
-This is a moderate trip, especially designed for bikers.
+This is a moderate trip, specially designed for bikers.

 This Ho Chi Minh Trail Motorbike Tour 11 days is a moderate level trip, designed for bikers or experienced riders.